tgreenhalgh/GraphQL/README.md

 One of the benefits of GraphQL is that queries return exactly what you need - no more over or under fetching.

 GraphQL is strongly typed.
 Once the schema is set, the teams on the frontend and backend know exactly what they'll be working with.
+Because it is strongly typed, using `enum` for strings, like MutationType, is recommended - will find typos, etc.